“The Last Supper” by Leonardo da Vinci

 Speculation about the symbolism in The Last Supper

-The Last Supper has attracted speculation by writers and historians centred on purported hidden messages or symbolism found within the painting.
+The Last Supper has attracted speculation by writers and historians centered on purported hidden messages or symbolism found within the painting.
 Some of the speculations include:

-- The meaning of the spilt salt container near Judas’s elbow.
+- The meaning of the spilled salt container near Judas’s elbow.